hashcat26/gccport/README.md

 Performing installation:
 ---------------------------------
-To perform portable installation, do `./workspace.exe`.
+To perform portable installation of the compiler and the text editor, do `./workspace.exe`.